zhufuyi/sponge_doc/en/components.md

 From the image, you can see a total of 10 spans in the primary trace:

-- Request to the /api/v1/detail interface
+- request to the /api/v1/detail interface
-- shopgw service invoking the RPC client of product
+- shopgw service invoking the grpc client-side of product
-- RPC server in the product service
+- grpc server-side in the product service
-- Manually added mockDAO in the product service
+- manually added mockDAO in the product service
-- shopgw service invoking the RPC client of inventory
+- shopgw service invoking the grpc client of inventory
-- RPC server in the inventory service
+- grpc server in the inventory service
-- Manually added mockDAO in the inventory service
+- manually added mockDAO in the inventory service
-- shopgw service invoking the RPC client of comment
+- shopgw service invoking the grpc client of comment
-- RPC server in the comment service
+- grpc server in the comment service
-- Manually added mockDAO in the comment service
+- manually added mockDAO in the comment service

 The shopgw service sequentially calls the **product**, **inventory**, and **comment** services to fetch data.
 In practice, you can optimize this by making parallel calls to save time, but be mindful of controlling the number of concurrent goroutines.